 Six Tips for Handling Survivor Guilt

-When tragedy strikes, we thank our lucky stars but also may feel guilty.
+When tragedy strikes, we thank our lucky stars.
+But we also may feel guilty.

 When tragedy hits those closest to us but leaves us unscathed, some of us thank our lucky stars, but others feel guilty.
 “Why not me?” we ask, or, “What could I have done to prevent this?”
 These statements are the hallmarks of an unofficial but very real phenomenon called survivor guilt.